-Time for the Friday Finals, this week's winners and losers as chosen by "The Big Story" staff.
-Let's start with the winners.
+It's the Friday Finals, this week's biggest winners and losers as chosen by me, Heather and "The Big Story" staff.
+First the losers.

 Jamie Lynn Spears is a loser, and not because she's going to have a baby.
 Generally speaking babies are good.
 But the bad thing is Jamie Lynn is still a baby herself.
 And this didn't help her hit TV show at all.
 Congrats on the baby.
 Sorry your timing was so bad.

 Alycia Lane, the Philadelphia anchor is a loser.
 When you're a TV anchor it's a bad thing to punch out a cop.
 It makes a great headline for newspaper guys who always want to make TV anchors out as idiots because, after all, it is idiotic to punch out a cop.